l7mp/learning-go/99-labs/02-webapps/README.md

 >
 > Run the below test to make sure that you have successfully completed the first exercise.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test --tags=main -run TestHelloWorldLocal
+> go test --tags=main -run TestHelloWorldLocal -count 1
 > PASS
 > ```